affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.9.12 =
+New: Added a start to the addons menu item.
+New: Added universal box image gallery controls.
+Improvement: Added "no details" message to the universal box
+Improvement: Added support for units in the customizer.
+Improvement: Optimized Amazon access and secret key description.
+Improvement: Added PHP mbstring extensions check on installation.
+Improvement: Added better support for the universal box in older browsers.
+Improvement: Optimized the update manager.
+Fix: Fixed the order of related products and accessories.
+Fix: Added some fixes for related products in the universal box.
+Fix: Fixed some product meta box warning notices.

 = 0.9.11 =
 New: Added log support.
 Improvement: Added semaphore to prevent parallel product updates.